 Initially, our expectation was that smolts from the Yakima stock would exhibit a higher survival rate compared to Eagle Creek imports.
-This expectation was met in 2021 but not in 2020, 2022, or when considering the 7-year average.
+This expectation was met in a few years, or when considering the 7-year average.
 The variation in survival rates among hatcheries and years can be attributed to several factors, including water temperature and water quality at the hatchery.
-Although fish size data were unavailable in 2021 and 2022, previous studies conducted outside the Yakima Basin have indicated that fish size can impact juvenile survival rates.
+Although fish size data were unavailable for some years, previous studies conducted outside the Yakima Basin have indicated that fish size can impact juvenile survival rates.
 Additionally, the timing of outmigration and river flow may have also influenced the survival rates.
 The migration timing differs between the two groups, which means they might have encountered varying environmental conditions such as river flow or temperature.
 These environmental factors could contribute to the observed variation in survival rates between the Yakima stock and Eagle Creek imports.